“Speak the truth, do not become angered, and give when asked, even be it a little.”~ Buddha

 The message I want to convey is that being spiritual means to acknowledge all parts of yourself.

-Here are five healthy ways to express your anger away:
+Here are five healthy ways to express your it all away:

 Allow your mind to become still and connect with your breathing.
 Meditation has many benefits for the mind.
 Connect to the present moment, this is truly the greatest lesson.